kwdChan/pyscratch/docs/corresponding-scratch-blocks/1-motion.md

 - assignment of `sprite.x`, `sprite.y`

 **glide**
-- no correspondence but achievable though coding
+- no corresponding functions but achievable though coding

 **point in direction [N]**
 - assignment of `sprite.direction`